joe7575/techage/manuals/ta4_lua_controller_EN.md

 - the `outp` tab for debugging outputs via `$print()`
 - the `notes` tab for your code snippets or other notes (like a clipboard)
 - the `help` tab with information to the available functions

-The controller needs power to work.
-A battery pack has to be placed nearby.

-### Battery

-The battery pack has to be placed near the controller (1 block distance).
-The needed battery power is directly dependent on the CPU time the controller consumes.
-Because of that, it is important to optimize the execution time of the code (which helps the admin to keep server lags down :))

 The controller will be restarted (init() is called) every time the Minetest server starts again.
 To store data non-volatile (to pass a server restart), the "TA4 Lua Server" block has to be used.